Duttenheim/AnyFX/README.md

 - Render states.
 - Program assembly.
 - Per-program variable usage.
+- Uniform buffers:
+  - Persistently mapped uniform buffers.
+  - Explicitly synced or implicitly synced dependent on need.
+  - Multiple buffering to avoid stalls.
   - Application global uniform block sharing.
-- Persistently mapped uniform buffers.
 - Incremental state update.

 AnyFX is completely incremental.
 This means AnyFX will never perform a state change unless it actually changes the OpenGL state (by always keeping a copy of the state in memory, not by calling glGet* each frame).
 This ensures redundant state changes never happen, although AnyFX cannot optimize the order in which state switches occur.